jovanovic-djo/space-invaders/README.md

 * Collectables with different perks
 * More enemies with different abilities
 * Optional sound effects
-* Improved level system that would include various background, soundeffects and enemies
+* Improved level system that would include various background, soundeffects and new enemies
 * Advanced main menu with more options for user